willfurnass/sheffield_hpc/index.rst

 This manual aims to provide you all the information you need to use iceberg.

+**Using the Iceberg Service**

+* :ref:`getting-started` - If you are new to HPC and Iceberg, we suggest you start here.
+* :ref:`software` - Details about the software installed on Iceberg and how to use it
+* :ref:`sge-intro` - Details about submitting interactive and batch jobs.
+* :ref:`troubleshooting` - Start here if you have a problem using the system.

 **About the Iceberg Service**

 * :ref:`cluster-specs` - Information about Iceberg's hardware
 * :ref:`filestore` - Information about the amount of disk space you get on Iceberg and the different types of filesystem available.
 * :ref:`How to buy additional compute power on Iceberg <resourcecosts>`
-* :ref:`The GPU Computing section <GPUIntro>` - GPU computing on Iceberg
+* :ref:`The GPU Computing section <GPUIntro>` - GPU computing on Iceberg.

-**Using the Iceberg Service**

-* :ref:`getting-started` guide - If you are new to HPC and Iceberg, we suggest you start here.
-* :ref:`software` - Details about the software installed on Iceberg and how to use it
-* :ref:`troubleshooting` - Start here if you have a problem using the system.

 **Support**